Happy National STEM Day! 🔬💡

 Just like real scientists, students asked questions, made predictions, and used tools to measure and observe matter.
 It was an engaging Fun Science Experience full of discovery, teamwork, and applying science skills in meaningful ways!

-22 days ago, Yulee Elementary
+about 1 month ago, Yulee Elementary

 Congratulations to our Resiliency Students of the Month!
 Our Resiliency trait for the month of September was Honesty.
 Each student was nominated for demonstrating the trait of honesty in class and across campus.